nielsenjared/mern/README.md

 `npm install -g create-react-app`

-From within your app directory, run
+From within your the root directory of your app, run

 `create-react-app client`